-Unlocking the Secret: How Botox Targets Facial Muscles
+Unlocking the Secret: How Neurotoxin Targets Facial Muscles

-Facial muscles for botox play a crucial role in achieving smooth, youthful skin.
-With the right technique, botox targets specific muscles to relax and soften the appearance of wrinkles.
+Facial muscles for Neurotoxin play a crucial role in achieving smooth, youthful skin.
+With the right technique, Neurotoxin targets specific muscles to relax and soften the appearance of wrinkles.
 Here's what you need to know:

 Commonly targeted muscles include: